 - You receive SSD benefits (Social Security could receive a large part of your benefits if your workers’ comp claim isn’t organized properly)

-The skilled attorneys at The Law Offices of Marc J. Shuman & Associates, LTD. have an intimate understanding of workers’ compensation laws in Illinois and will work tirelessly to get you the workers comp benefits to which you and your family are entitled.
+The skilled workers’ compensation attorneys at The Law Offices of Shuman Legal have an intimate understanding of workers’ compensation laws in Illinois and will work tirelessly to get you the workers comp benefits to which you and your family are entitled.